maxill1/juke-restainer/README.md

-    "rootDir" : "/music", //the music folder to scan "webPath" : "http://192.168.1.100/music", //the web path to translate (you must share the resource with a web server) "port" : 3000, //the server port you are exposing "token" : "" //a security token you may want to add }
+    "rootDir" : "/music", //the music folder to scan "webPath" : "http://192.168.1.100/music", //the web path to translate (you must share the resource with a web server) "port" : 3000, //the server port you are exposing "token" : "", //a security token you may want to add "ext" : ["mp3","ogg"] //supported file extensions }
 ```